 Contrary to fears of mass unemployment due to automation, evidence suggests that firms adopting robots and AI technologies are becoming more productive, leading them to hire more employees rather than fewer.

-This contradicts the narrative that AI and robotics will lead to significant job losses, instead highlighting the potential for job creation and transformation across various skill levels.
-The optimism extends to the labor market impact, with projections suggesting AI could create up to 97 million new jobs by 2025, far offsetting the jobs displaced by automation.
+This contradicts the narrative that AI and robotics will lead to significant job losses, instead highlighting the potential for job creation and transformation across various skill levels

 “You can feel the impact of AI in the labor market, not because they’re replacing jobs, but because they’re changing the nature of work itself,” Tan said.